SiegfriedEhret/beulogue/README.md

 Your contents:

-- In *english*: filenames will be like `about.md` (no mention about the language in the filename).
+- In *english* (here, `en`, the first language of the list): filenames will be like `about.md` (no mention about the language in the filename).
-- In *other language*: filenames will be like `about.fr.md` if you have a `fr` language.
+- In *other language* (here, `fr`): filenames will be like `about.fr.md`.
-- Filenames ending with a non defined language will given the default language.
+- Filenames ending with a non defined language will given the default language; in our example, `en`.

 Structure:

 - If you have one language: everything will start the root of the `public` folder.
 A `feed.xml` file will be created in that folder.
 - If you have multiple languages: each language will start in the `public/<language>/` folder.
 A default `index.html` file will be at the root of the `public` folder, redirecting to the default language.
 A `feed.xml` file will be created for each language.

 # Notes